-I will be sharing my trusted method on how to clean RAM contacts.
-I’ve been using this method for over 20 years and has always worked beautifully.
+I will be sharing my trusted method of cleaning RAM contacts.
+I’ve used this method for well over 20 years, which has worked beautifully.

 Please follow each step carefully, and I will also point out the common mistakes I’ve found that people have made after teaching this technique to them.

-The same technique can be applied to all other RAM and add-in cards, even right down to mini PCI express or M.2 modules.
+The same technique can be applied to all other RAM and add-in cards, even mini PCI express or M.2 modules.

 Important: Never touch RAM contacts with your fingers or any other card’s contacts for that matter.

 - A good quality pencil eraser (Like Faber-Castell, for example).

 - Good cloth (With as little lint as possible).